 - Vitamin D deficiency

-There are many treatment options and lifestyle changes available for treating
+There are many treatment options and lifestyle changes available for treating osteoporosis, such as:

 - Calcium and vitamin D supplements